 - Retention periods in line with legal and regulatory requirements or guidance

-- To enhance the security of the checkout process we currently use Paypal and Stripe when you book to use the field through the website.
+- To enhance the security of the checkout process we currently use Stripe when you book to use a field through the website.

 Disclosing your data / Information sharing